Pineapple and Coconut Margarita

 Reasons To Love This Pineapple and Coconut Margarita Recipe

-- Highly customizable!
-You can add or substitute the ingredients to your liking, just be sure to research the flavor profile of the ingredients you decide to use.
+• Highly customizable!
+You can add or substitute ingredients to your liking; just be sure to research the flavor profiles of the ingredients you choose.

 📃Ingredient Description